-For some, the most difficult initial aspect of the labs is getting the programming environment up and running with the skeleton code.
-The large number of various operating systems, development environments and versions make it difficult to provide a single solution.
-The following details may therefore be helpful for setting the labs up on your particular configuration:
+Arguably one of the most difficult aspects of the labs is getting your programming environment up and running with the skeleton code.
+The following details may therefore be helpful:

 Windows and Microsoft Visual Studio

-A useful guide can be found here by previous DH2323 student Victor Dahlin on conducting a setup in Microsoft Visual Studio 2013.
-Fangkai has a newer version that runs on Visual Studio 2013 (VS2013) and which can be found here.
-Note that in order to easily enable cout output to the console, you may need to set the project to be a console application in the properties menu.
+A useful guide can be found here by previous DH2323 student Victor Dahlin on conducting a setup in Microsoft Visual Studio.
+Note that in order to enable cout output to the console, you may decide to set the project to be a console application in the properties menu.